marianafdz465/marianaPortafolio/_projects/1_project.md

 ---
 layout: page
-title: VR for Team Formation
+title: Team Inclusion Through Virtual Reality
-description: VR to Enhance Team Formation and Inclusion
+description: Manuscript under review
 img: assets/img/VRFamiliarityP1.png
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---
-This project explores the impact of Virtual Reality (VR) on team dynamics, particularly focusing on the relationship between newcomers and established team members.
-By minimizing physical and social cues, VR can potentially reduce bias and promote inclusivity.
-Our study investigates how VR affects perceived closeness and familiarity bias within teams.
-We conducted a controlled experiment to compare in-person and VR settings, analyzing both quantitative and qualitative data.
-The findings highlight the potential of VR to enhance the onboarding experience for new team members and foster stronger team bonds.

-To investigate the impact of VR on team dynamics, a controlled between-subjects experiment was conducted.
-Participants were randomly assigned to either an in-person or VR condition, where they collaborated on a hidden-profile task.
-Data was collected through pre- and post-experiment surveys, measuring perceived closeness, familiarity bias, and task performance.
-Mixed-methods analysis, combining statistical analysis and thematic analysis, was employed to analyze the quantitative and qualitative data.
+**How Can Virtual Reality Transform Team Dynamics?**

+Incorporating newcomers into established teams is essential for innovation but often hindered by familiarity bias among existing members.
+This project examines how Virtual Reality (VR) can reshape team dynamics, focusing on whether it enhances closeness and inclusion.

+We conducted a controlled between-subject experiment with 29 teams, comparing in-person (IP) interactions and VR sessions using Meta Horizon Workrooms.
+Teams comprised two incumbents and one newcomer, completing a collaborative hidden-profile task designed to encourage information sharing and discussion.
+We found that VR creates a safer, more engaging environment for newcomers, fostering a stronger sense of connection to the team.
+While VR did not significantly reduce incumbents’ familiarity bias, it offers valuable design insights for developing more inclusive collaborative systems.

 <div class="row ">
     <div class="col-sm mt-6 mt-md-0">